-The Hundred in limbo amid delay to English cricket season
+The Hundred in limbo but ‘even more important’ now, says ECB

 “There have clearly never been times like this and my colleagues at the ECB and across the game have been exemplary in this period,” he said.
 “It has been refreshing, but not surprising, to see how cricket has come together.”

-The women’s series between England and India has also been postponed.
+The women’s limited-overs series between England and India in June has also been postponed.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports